hasmukhlalpatel/useful-projects/README.md

 - [eShopModernizing](https://github.com/dotnet-architecture/eShopModernizing) Modernizing ASP.NET Web apps (MVC and WebForms) and N-Tier apps (WCF + WinForms) with Windows Containers and Azure.

+- [YARP](https://github.com/microsoft/reverse-proxy) (which stands for "YARP: A Reverse Proxy") is a project to create a reverse proxy server.
+YARP is a reverse proxy toolkit for building fast proxy servers in .NET using the infrastructure from ASP.NET and .NET.
+The key differentiator for YARP is that it's been designed to be easily customized and tweaked to match the specific needs of each deployment scenario.
+[Documentation](https://microsoft.github.io/reverse-proxy/)

 - [Oqtane](https://github.com/oqtane/oqtane.framework) uses Blazor, an open source and cross-platform web UI framework for building single-page apps using .NET and C# instead of JavaScript.
 Blazor apps are composed of reusable web UI components implemented using C#, HTML, and CSS.
 Both client and server code is written in C#, allowing you to share code and libraries.
 Author [Shaun Walker](https://github.com/sbwalker) and his other well known proejct is [dotnetnuke - DNN](https://github.com/sbwalker/Dnn.Platform).